Produce 101 China

-The series is jointly produced by 7-D Vision and Tencent Penguin Pictures, under license from Mnet's owner CJ E&M. The show attracted more than 4.3 billion views on Tencent Video.
+The series was jointly produced by 7-D Vision and Tencent Penguin Pictures, under license from Mnet's owner CJ E&M. The show attracted more than 4.3 billion views on Tencent Video.

 Background

-Since the success of Super Girl in China, there has yet to have been a national show that has sparked as strong interest from audiences in the same manner.
+Since the success of Super Girl in China, there had yet to have been a national show that had sparked as strong interest from audiences in the same manner.
 Subsequently, while the show launched the careers of many talented solo vocalists, there has been a lack of girl groups in the Chinese speaking world.
 The biggest girl group in the early 2000s was S.H.E and since then, there has arguably been a lack of well-known cohesive girl groups that have been as successful.
 The show aims to create a brand new "it" girl group that represents modern women and appeals to all genders for the new generation.

 Unlike the original Korean version, Produce 101 China has a number of different rules and challenges introduced beginning in episode 2.
-One such example is the inclusion of “knock-out” challengers who can take the place of a 101 member in the original “auditions” based on mentors discretion of the challengers’ skills in comparison to the original trainees.
-In the first elimination, certain members who had highest votes could also choose to save a member who was up for elimination as a second chance “intern.”
+One such example is the inclusion of "knock-out" challengers who can take the place of a 101 member in the original "auditions" based on mentors discretion of the challengers' skills in comparison to the original trainees.
+In the first elimination, certain members who had highest votes could also choose to save a member who was up for elimination as a second chance "intern".